dartmouth-dltg/aspace_sitemap/README.md

 ## Configuration

-Configure the plugin by editing `backend/plugin_init.rb` modified as appropriate.
+Configure the plugin by editing your `config.rb` file with the following entries - modified as appropriate.

 1) Set the limit on the number of entries within each sitemap.
 If the total umber of published objects is larger than the limit,